intel/ai-containers/workflows/README.md

 ## Build from Source

-To build the images from source, clone the [Intel® AI Containers] repository, follow the main `README.md` file to setup your environment, and run the following command:
+To build the images from source, clone the [AI Containers] repository, follow the main `README.md` file to setup your environment, and run the following command:

 ```bash
 cd workflows/charts/huggingface-llm